 Nobody asks me any of the above questions when husband and I were still dating.
 No, they somehow chose to ask me after we got married.
 Like, right after.

 Some friends ask me.
 Two fathers ask me (I.remember.who.you.are).
-But mostly mothers, oh, those mothers who have given painful birth to their own.
+But mostly mothers.

 Thanks to those “well-meaning” advice, I’ve gone into a marriage as a new wife and instant mum—handicapped from day one because I’ve listened to those lies.